List of crossovers in video games

-The following is a list of games in which crossovers appear in either the form of a cameo of any kind, a guest character, or the theme of "crossover" in general in a video game itself.
-Many crossover games include third-party companies.
+This is a list of crossovers in video games.
+"Crossovers" occur when otherwise usually separated fictional elements - video game characters, settings, and gameplay mechanics - exist and interact in the same video game.

 First and second-party crossovers

 This list includes crossovers and cameos of characters from video games owned by one company and close affiliates.
-These can range from a character simply appearing as a playable character or boss in the game, as a special guest character, or a major crossover where two or more franchises encounter.

 Third-party crossovers

 This list includes video games that have crossovers from two or more separate companies.

 Comic book/video game crossovers

 Video games that have comic book franchise characters encountering or facing off against other comic book franchise characters or third-party video game characters in a crossover video game or as a guest character in a third-party video game include: